courtneycminor/courtneycminor/README.md

 📊 Currently, I am enrolled in Udemy's certification course titled "The Data Analyst Course: Complete Data Analyst Bootcamp 2023", while also building my professional portfolio website.
 On my website, I am aiming to start off with 4 projects, each focusing on Exploratory Data Analysis, Data Cleaning, Data Visualization, and Sentiment Analysis.

-🎓 I am also planning on returning to school to obtain a masters degree in Data Analytics.
+🎓 I am planning on applying to graduate school to obtain a masters degree in Data Analytics.

 ✨ I am always open to chat about new opportunities, particularly in Financial Technology (Fintech), User Experience (UX) Research, Analytics and Design, and Data Visualization.